dnth/dnth.github.io/content/portfolio/timm_torchscript_flutter/index.md

 <!-- With [TorchScript](https://pytorch.org/docs/stable/jit.html) its possible. -->

 {{< notice tip >}}
-By the end of this post you will learn how to:
+⚡ By the end of this post you will learn how to:
-+ Train a SOTA ConvNeXt from TIMM for free on Kaggle.
++ Train a SOTA model using TIMM and Fastai.
 + Export the trained model into TorchScript.
-+ Create a beaufiful UI and run the model on your Android device with Flutter.
++ Create a beautiful Flutter app and run the model inference on your Android device.

-💡**NOTE**: If you already have a [TIMM](https://github.com/rwightman/pytorch-image-models) model feel free to jump straight into [📀 Exporting to TorchScript](https://dicksonneoh.com/portfolio/timm_torchscript_flutter/#-exporting-to-torchscript) section.
+💡**NOTE**: If you already have a trained [TIMM](https://github.com/rwightman/pytorch-image-models) model, feel free to jump straight into [Exporting to TorchScript](https://dicksonneoh.com/portfolio/timm_torchscript_flutter/#-exporting-to-torchscript) section.
 {{< /notice >}}